Milan, Benfica And Marseille Reach Europa League Last 16 - UrduPoint

 Sporting progressed 4-2 on aggregate despite a 1-1 draw at home to Swiss champions Young Boys.

-Sparta Prague overturned a 3-2 first-leg deficit by scoring three times after Galatasaray's Kaan Ayhan saw red to win the return fixture 4-1.
+Sparta Prague overturned a 3-2 first-leg deficit by scoring three times after Galatasaray's Kaan Ayhan saw red to win the return fixture 4-1 at home.

 Ajax scraped past Norwegian champions Bodo/Glimt after extra time to reach the Europa Conference League last 16.